RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: User Study Findings

 \paragraph{Scene Brightness.} Less frequently used and variably rated (\(M=3.6, SD=1.7\)), brightness adjustments helped some low-vision participants by enhancing contrast (P6-VI) or highlighting local areas (P5-VI).
 For blind participants, value was limited.
 For example, P4-LP dismissed it as \emph{``cosmetic.''} Usefulness thus depended strongly on visual ability.

 \paragraph{Audio Pitch.} Lowest rated (\(M=2.8, SD=1.7\)), Audio Pitch adjustments were less useful overall.
-Some participants envisioned benefits for distinguishing status (e.g., damage to a game character) or orientation (P7-B: \emph{``using pitch for positional information is a really good idea... for example, gets higher when you get closer to it''}), but most preferred volume as a more salient cue.
-This category revealed potential for system-level pitch cues for important events or orientation, but limited value as a user-driven adjustment.
+Some participants envisioned benefits for distinguishing status (\eg{}damage to a game character) or orientation (P7-B: \emph{``using pitch for positional information is a really good idea... for example, gets higher when you get closer to it''}), but most preferred volume as a more salient cue. {Participant comments suggested potential for system-level pitch cues for important events or orientation in future designs, but this category had limited value as a user-driven adjustment in our scenarios.}